jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

 .. warning::

-   Once you've setup the Si cart for the dVRK controllers, it's possible but really difficult to go back to the original controllers.
+   Once you've set up the Si cart for the dVRK controllers, it's possible but really difficult to go back to the original controllers.